About the Lab

 Supported by: U01TR003201, National Center for Advancing Translational Sciences, NIH

-The Precision Medicine for Alzheimer’s Disease and Related Dementias Project is a joint project conducted in collaboration with the Center for Alzheimer’s and Neurodegenerative Disease at Baylor College of Medicine.
-This project aims to integrate precision medicine (cognitive testing, genomic testing, and neuroimaging) into Alzheimer’s research and care to increase early detection of ADRD and improve clinical outcomes.
-In this project, at-risk patient-participants enroll together with study partners (potential caregivers) to receive cognitive testing, genetic testing, and neuroimaging (MRI, PET), and a comprehensive profile of their risk of developing ADRD.
-In conjunction with CAND, the Center for Medical Ethics and Health policy is assessing the impact of precision medicine testing and disclosure on both patient-participants and their potential caregivers in order to facilitate ethical and effective implementation of precision medicine disclosure.
+The Precision Medicine for Alzheimer’s Disease and Related Dementias Project is a joint project conducted in collaboration with the Center for Alzheimer’s and Neurodegenerative Disease (CAND) at Baylor College of Medicine.
+This project aims to integrate precision medicine (cognitive testing, genomic testing, and neuroimaging) into Alzheimer’s research and care to increase early detection of Alzheimer’s disease and related dementias (ADRD) and improve clinical outcomes.
+In this project, at-risk patient-participants enroll together with study partners to receive cognitive testing, genetic testing, and neuroimaging (MRI, PET), and a comprehensive profile of their risk of developing ADRD.
+In conjunction with CAND, the Center for Medical Ethics and Health policy is assessing the impact of precision medicine testing and disclosure on both patient-participants and their study partners to facilitate ethical and effective implementation of precision medicine disclosure.

-The AD Project is enrolling 250 patient-participants and their study partners in the Houston area.
+The project is enrolling 250 patient-participants and their study partners in the Houston area.
 The diverse settings of the study allow us to evaluate the impact of precision medicine on a diverse community, including both English and Spanish-speaking populations.

 Patient-participants and study partners complete pre-disclosure surveys to assess their expectations around results prior to receiving them.
 At follow-up, both patient-participants and study partners provide information about their understanding of and reaction to their results.
 Study partners also provide information about their caregiver burden and gains in dementia caregiving.